metal3-io/ip-address-manager/docs/releasing.md

      release, but not overwhelming the important changes contained by the release.

-- Commit and push your changes, push the new branch and create a pull request.
+- Commit your changes, push the new branch and create a pull request:
 IMPORTANT_NOTE:
-   - The commit and PR title should be 🚀 Release v1.x.y.
+   - The commit and PR title should be 🚀 Release v1.x.y:
+      -`git commit -S -s -m ":rocket: Release v1.x.x"` -`git push -u origin release-notes-1.x.x`
    - Important!
 The commit should only contain the release notes file, nothing else, otherwise automation will not work.